With commuters in the capital suffering from overcrowding and delays, rail companies now face serious scrutiny.

 God, Guns and Greenbacks

-A 2008 road trip through the Old South reveals Bush voters turning to Obama.
+A 2008 road trip through the South reveals Bush voters turning to Obama.

 In the Shadow of the Games

-The Delhi slum dwellers cleared out to make way for Commonwealth Games stadia.
+The Delhi slums cleared to make way for the Commonwealth Games.

 After the Tiger Roared